kunlin0814/MC_subtyping/README.md

 The project implements a pipeline consisting of five steps to analyze RNA-seq expression data from the TCGA dataset.
 The pipeline aims to select the most relevant genes and evaluate their effectiveness in subtyping mammary tumors in dogs.

+The subtyping results were used in the research conducted by Watson, J. et al., titled 'Human basal-like breast cancer is represented by one of the two mammary tumor subtypes in dogs,' published in Breast Cancer Res 25, 114 (2023)

 ## Pipeline Steps

 The pipeline consists of the following five steps: